romshark/tik/README.md

 **Version:** 0.1;
 **Last updated:** 2025-04-03;

-# TIK
+# TIK - Textual Internationalization Key

-"TIK" is an abbreviation for "Textual Internationalization Keys".
+"TIK" is an abbreviation for "Textual Internationalization Key".
 TIKs allow source code keys for i18n'ed translations to be more readable, provide better context for translators and allow programmatic generation of